 As in the previous three years, the Group did not have any alert on the excessive consumption of papers and packaging materials for the Reporting Year, and targets to achieve a reduction in the paper and packaging materials consumption in the coming year.
+The Group plans to reduce the energy and water consumption by at least 2-3% for the coming year.

-- (i) Paper and Packaging Materials and other Raw Materials Consumption

-Although the Group's activities and operations do not consume significant amounts of papers and packaging materials, to save operational costs and to improve its environmentally friendly footprint, the Group has continued to implement following measures, requested the employees to cooperate and reduce paper and packaging materials consumption: - Applying computer technology such as storage of documents in electronic version, communications via emails and messages to replace paper consumption; - Reusing stationery such as envelopes, document folders etc.; and - Using both sides and recycled papers for printing.
+- (i) Paper and Packaging Materials and other Raw Materials Consumption Although the Group's activities and operations do not consume significant amounts of papers and packaging materials, to save operational costs and to improve its environmentally friendly footprint, the Group has continued to implement following measures, requested the employees to cooperate and reduce paper and packaging materials consumption: - Applying computer technology such as storage of documents in electronic version, communications via emails and messages to replace paper consumption; - Reusing stationery such as envelopes, document folders etc.; and - Using both sides and recycled papers for printing.